gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: lmmcp

-       Solves the perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (LMMCP) solver (*Kanzow and Petra (2004)*), which allows to consider inequality constraints on the endogenous variables (such as a ZLB on the nominal interest rate or a model with irreversible investment).
+       Solves the perfect foresight model with a Levenberg-Marquardt mixed complementarity problem (LMMCP) solver (*Kanzow and Petra, 2004*), which allows to consider inequality constraints on the endogenous variables (such as a zero lower bound, henceforth ZLB, on the nominal interest rate or a model with irreversible investment).
 This option is equivalent to ``stack_solve_algo=7`` **and**
        ``solve_algo=10``.
 Using the LMMCP solver avoids the need for min/max